Arthur Hotaling

 In August 1902, Hotaling married Maye Shearor who became the silent film actress Mae Hotely, her stage name was a play on his name.
 She appeared in some of his films and acted in some of them.
 The couple later divorced.

 Hotaling died in California from a heart attack.

-Contemporary film historians analyzing Hotaling's work have found racist ideology in many of his Florida films, where they utilize stereotypes featuring minstrels and mammys.
+Contemporary film historians analyzing Hotaling's work have found racist ideology in many of his Florida films, where they use stereotypes featuring minstrels and mammys.